 Selecting "Quick Edit" mode when editing a test pops the trainer into the mabl app itself, allowing you to edit most steps.
 You can edit almost everything, as long as it does not require interaction with the app under test.
 Because of this, creating new steps such as assertions and clicks, as well as replay, are not available in quick edit mode.
 Among the allowed features are: deleting steps, editing assertions, add waits, reordering steps, creating flows, and more.

 You can save your edited tests as many times as you'd like, as long as you've altered, added, or removed at least one step since you opened the test.
 When you save, the trainer will display a confirmation message.
 You can continue training as normal after your save.
-Just click the "cancel" button to return to the app.
+Just click the "Close" button to return to the app.

-Even if you accidentally click cancel when you've edited your test, mabl will prompt you with a modal asking if you'd like to save.
+Even if you accidentally click Close when you've edited your test, mabl will prompt you with a modal asking if you'd like to save.
 You can discard the changes since the last save and return to the app, save the new changes and return to the app, or cancel and return back to the trainer.

 Important information about editing tests